jkamenik/.hammerspoon/README.md

 ## Use

 Start HammerSpoon.
-This will place an "X" menu bar icon with all the commands listed.
+This will place an "⚒" menu bar icon with all the commands listed.